Wizardsoft/PublicAPI.Samples/README.md

 At first you need to register your app from https://api.wizardsoft.com/RegisterApp.
 Here you need to provide at least one redirect url which will responsible for OAuth Redirect Callback.
 After successful registration you will get ClientId and Client Secret.

-Your application registration will need to be approved by our Partner Management team before your `ClientID` and `ClientSecret` are activated.
+Your application registration will need to be approved by our Partner Management Team before your API Access is are activated.
 This usually takes roughly 48 hours.
 They will be in touch if you have not already Signed the Recruit Wizard API Partner Agreement

 If you require expediated access please contact [partners@recruitwizard.com](mailto:partners@recruitwizard.com)